-- 1. Open the synchronization project in the Synchronization Editor.

-- 2. Select the Logs category.
+- 1. In the Synchronization Editor, open the synchronization project. - 2.
+Select the Logs category.

-- 3. Click

-in the navigation view toolbar.

-Logs for all completed synchronization runs are displayed in the navigation view.

-4. Select a log by double-clicking it.
+- 3. Click in the navigation view toolbar.
+Logs for all completed synchronization runs are displayed in the navigation view. - 4.
+Select a log by double-clicking it.
 An analysis of the synchronization is shown as a report.
 You can save the report.